The Business Case For Copyright Limitations And Exceptions

 Marrakesh Treaty Article 7: Obligations Concerning Technological Measures (PDF)

-The copyright limitations and exceptions for the visually impaired is enshrined in the United Nations Universal Declaration on Human Rights and the United Nations Standard Rules on the Equalisation of Opportunity for Disabled People.
+the United Nations Standard Rules on the Equalisation of Opportunity for Disabled People.
 This exception aims at securing the right of blind or partially sighted people to access information and knowledge.
 In proclaiming the rights of humankind, the Universal Declaration does not distinguish between people having disabilities, and those that do not.
 The Declaration is in fact clear in its affirmation that All human beings are born free and equal in dignity and rights.
-Therefore, people with disabilities should, by right, contribute to the fullest extent in the development of their countries and societies, and should expect an appropriate response to their needs and well being.

 Canada copyright law (Section 32) and Ontario AODA Regulation (191/11 IASR) support limitations and exceptions